 Traffic spike

-Not all traffic spikes mean the presence of a bot; some spikes are from genuine page interaction.
 For instance, if a famous influencer posts something online, the page will have activity, leading to a spike in traffic.
-Still, when your traffic spike isn’t a result of genuine interaction, the spike is mostly a sign of bot traffic.
+Still, when your traffic spike isn’t due to genuine interaction, it’s mostly a sign of bot traffic.

 Unusual metrics

-Another sign of bot activity on your webpage is when there is a higher-than-usual bounce rate, a low session rate, or an increased percentage of single webpage views.
-These signs can also mean that your page could offer a better experience for users.
-Be sure of the cause before assuming the presence of bots.
+Another sign of bot activity on your webpage is a higher-than-usual bounce rate, a lower-than-usual session rate, or a higher percentage of single-page views.

 Strange behaviours

-One of the most apparent signs of bot activity on your page is when you see strange comments (spam), leads from fake emails, or declined card transactions.
-When you start seeing an increase in non-human activities, you are experiencing bot traffic.
+One of the most apparent signs of bot activity on your page is seeing strange comments (spam), leads from fake emails, or declined card transactions.

 No location

 Monitor your page users; their OS and location are always specified.
-However, bots sometimes have an OS or place that will show up in your Google Analytics dashboard.
-When you doubt your traffic spike, check the geolocation on your analytics dashboard.
+However, bots sometimes have an OS or location that will appear in your Google Analytics dashboard.

 How to remove bots from your Google Analytics

-All these bots are good, so they are better excluded from your analytics than blocked.
 For blocking horrible bot traffic, it is best to identify them and add them to your exclusion list.
 How do I create a block list or exclusion list?

 Use the Google Analytics standard bot filtering option